-- 1. Atmospheric Science (Interdisciplinary Certificate); - 2.
-Communication (Ph.D.), administered by the College of Public Programs; - 3.
-Environmental Design and Planning (Ph.D.), administered by the College of Architecture and Environmental Design; - 4.
-History and Theory of Art (Ph.D.), jointly offered with the University of Arizona and administered by the School of Art; - 5.
-Humanities (M.A.), administered by the College of Liberal Arts and Sciences; and - 6.
+- 1. Atmospheric Science (certificate); - Communication (Ph.D.), administered by the College of Public Programs; - Environmental Design and Planning (Ph.D.), administered by the College of Architecture and Environmental Design: - Gerontology (certificate jointly offered at ASU Main and ASU West); - History and Theory of Art (Ph.D.), jointly offered with the University of Arizona and administered by the School of Art: - Humanities (M.A.), administered by the College of Liberal Arts and Sciences; - 7.
+Justice Studies (Ph.D.); and - 8.
 Molecular and Cellular Biology (M.S., Ph.D.), administered by the College of Liberal Arts and Sciences.

-Each of these programs utilizes resources and faculty from several disciplines.
+Each of these programs uses resources and faculty from several disciplines.
 The programs promote cooperative research and instruction among faculty who share common interests but are housed in different academic units and allow students to pursue degrees that are intellectually coherent but that bring together diverse strengths of the university.
-See the "Interdisciplinary Graduate Degrees and Majors Overseen by the Graduate College" table, page 482.
+See "Interdisciplinary Graduate Degrees and Majors Overseen by the Graduate College" table, page 493.